tasal9/ZamAI/Building-Neovim.md

 ### Windows / MSVC

-**MSVC (Visual Studio) is the recommended way to build on Windows.** These steps were confirmed working as of 2023.
+**MSVC (Visual Studio) is the recommended way to build on Windows.** These steps were confirmed as of 2023.

 1. Install [Visual Studio](https://visualstudio.microsoft.com/thank-you-downloading-visual-studio/?sku=Community) (2017 or later) with the _Desktop development with C++_ workload.
     - On 32-bit Windows, you will need [this workaround](https://developercommunity.visualstudio.com/content/problem/212989/ninja-binary-format.html).